chuqingjin/chuqingjin.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year PhD student in Economics at Boston University.
+I am a PhD student in Economics at Boston University.
 I am interested in Empirical Industrial Organization and Applied Econometrics.
 I aim to understand how competition affects the quality of information and products.
 My current projects make use of micro-data in the financial industry and cloud-computing industry to disentangle strategic incentives from heterogeneity at various levels.